 Why is chicken so incredibly popular on Jewish tables around the world?
 Maybe it's that it's among the few kosher bird species that is widely domesticated.
 Perhaps it's that historically, chicken has been a more readily available and affordable source of animal protein than beef, lamb or sheep.
 Maybe people just find them tasty.
 Whatever the reasons, one common thread—and perhaps a major factor in why these dishes became iconic—is that many were reserved for Shabbat and holidays, which both elevated their status and turned them into a traditional fixture of the communities that developed them.

 Whole roasted chicken is a fixture on countless Friday night Shabbat dinner tables, but why?
 One important factor is that historically, access to meat was a luxury for many, and was therefore often reserved for Shabbat.
 Traditionalists may make it the same way week after week, but the beauty of roasted chicken is that once you've mastered the basic technique, it's an easy recipe to adapt.
-Take a no-frills approach, as with this Simple Roast Chicken; surround your bird with seasonal vegetables or punch up the flavor with aromatics like citrus and spices, as in this Persian cuisine-inspired recipe.
+Take a no-frills approach, as with this simple roast chicken; surround your bird with seasonal vegetables or punch up the flavor with aromatics like citrus and spices.

 Schnitzel, a German dish traditionally made with veal, is incredibly popular in Israel, where immigrants from Germany adapted the recipe using chicken, vegetable cutlets and even tofu.
 But breaded, pan-fried chicken cutlets are perhaps the most iconic version, though oven-baked schnitzel is common as well.

-A staple of the Moroccan Jewish Shabbat table, Chicken with Preserved Lemon and Olives is a wonderfully aromatic dish.
-Though traditionally cooked in a tagine, food historian and writer Tori Avey offers stovetop instructions, along with lots of helpful tips for making the iconic dish.
+A staple of the Moroccan Jewish Shabbat table, chicken with preserved lemon and olives is a wonderfully aromatic dish.
+Though traditionally cooked in a tagine this recipe also has instructions on how to cook it in the oven.
 Serve it over steamed couscous, which will sop up all of the delectable sauce.

-Prefer a baked version?
-Try this recipe; if you can't find kosher-certified preserved lemons, you can make your own.
-Just remember it takes about a month before they'll be ready to use, so plan ahead!Continue to 5 of 8 below.
+If you can't find kosher-certified preserved lemons, you can make your own.
+Just remember it takes about a month before they'll be ready to use, so plan ahead.Continue to 5 of 6 below.

-Plov, the national dish of Uzbekiztan, is also a signature dish of the Bukharan Jews of Central Asia.
-Often slow cooked in a wood burning oven, it is served to guests as a symbol of hospitality, for holidays and at special life events including weddings.
+Plov, the national dish of Uzbekistan, is also a signature dish of the Bukharan Jews of Central Asia.
+Often slow-cooked in a wood-burning oven, it is served to guests as a symbol of hospitality, for holidays and at special life events including weddings.
 There are lots of variations on plov, but the Bukharan version eschews dairy ingredients and non-kosher meats in favor of oil and lamb, beef or chicken.
 Special occasion additions to the layered dish can get quite elaborate, though this simple chicken version is easy enough to make on a weeknight.

 It's interesting to note, though, that because the Ethiopian Jewish community was both ancient and isolated, the Talmudic-era prohibition against mixing dairy and chicken was not historically observed, and using niter kibbeh, a spiced clarified butter, would not have been forbidden in that community.